shatsar/smplfollow/README.md

 Basic concepts:

 * follow every follower you have
-* to 2 days after your follow, unfollow everyone that is not following you back
+* 2 days after your follow, unfollow everyone that is not following you back

 It is really simple to configure and use: provide a configuration file (-c <path_to_configuration_file> )